-13 Most Expensive Mistakes Ever Made
+13 of the Most Expensive Mistakes Ever Made

 Everybody makes mistakes, but some are more high stakes than others.
 The next time you goof up, remember it can always be worse, as evidenced by these extremely costly mishaps.

-Game of Thrones fans couldn’t help but notice a Starbucks cup mistakenly left in a pivotal scene on the HBO series, but other television and movie mishaps actually cost studios a ton of money.
 When Warner Bros. gathered the cast of Justice League for some badly-needed reshoots, Henry Cavill (Superman) was in the midst of shooting another film that required him to have some pretty heavy facial hair.
 He had to film the reshoots with a mustache and, according to Looper, Warner Bros. spent millions of dollars digitally removing the pesky hairs from the Justice League film to make Superman appear as his smooth self.